github/opensource.guide/_articles/finding-users.md

 If you're [new to public speaking](http://speaking.io/), start by finding a local meetup that's related to the language or ecosystem of your project.
 If you've never spoken at an event before, it's perfectly normal to feel nervous!
 Remember that your audience is there because they genuinely want to hear about your work.
 When you write your talk, remember to focus on what your audience will find interesting and get value out of.
 Keep your language friendly and approachable.
 Smile, breathe, and have fun.

+> When you start writing your talk, no matter what your topic is, it can help if you see your talk as a story that you tell people. - Lena Reinhard, ["How to Prepare and Write a Tech Conference Talk"](http://wunder.schoenaberselten.com/2016/02/16/how-to-prepare-and-write-a-tech-conference-talk/)

 When you feel ready, consider speaking at a conference to promote your project.
 Conferences can help you reach more people, sometimes from all over the world.
 Look for conferences that are specific to your language or ecosystem.
 Before you submit your talk, research the conference beforehand to tailor your talk to its attendees and increase your chances of getting accepted.
 You can often get a sense of a conference's audience by looking at its speakers.

 @ry, author of [Node.js](https://github.com/nodejs), [was nervous](https://www.youtube.com/watch?v=SAc0vQCC6UQ&t=24m57s) about presenting his ideas for the first time at @JSConf: